Balancing state needs with individual rights

 Dr Lynch’s research focuses on how the justice system balances the interests of the state with the rights of the individual.
-It contributes to Victoria’s ‘Advancing better government’ area of academic distinctiveness.
+It contributes to the University’s ‘Advancing better government’ area of academic distinctiveness.

 She has a particular interest in youth justice, a field she discovered serendipitously while studying for her postgraduate degree in her native Ireland.

 When an elective in legal history was unavailable, Dr Lynch picked one on youth justice instead.
 She was immediately hooked on the subject’s mix of theoretical questions, actual law and real human issues.

 “I often talk with my students about how the law is not always aligned with the latest research on brain development,” says Dr Lynch.

 “The law system is partly about retribution, but young children don’t appreciate the consequences of their actions.
 We also hold older teenagers completely responsible for what they do, yet there is now lots of research showing children aged eight or nine may be more capable of concrete thinking and decision-making than 15- to 16-year-olds.”